Massage vs. Fascia Release | Nervous System Reset

 • Rehydrate tissues that have lost elasticity and responsiveness

-• Communicate with the nervous system, creating new movement possibilities
+• Assist nervous system regulation, creating new movement possibilities

-Where massage often works on symptoms, fascia release works on patterns — the deeper, organizing structures of the body.
+Where massage often works on symptoms, fascia release works on patterns, which are the deeper, organizing structures of the body.

 The Key Difference: Nervous System Reset